What is 7-OH or 7-Hydroxymitragynine?

 What Are Semi-Synthetic 7-Hydroxymitragynine Products and Their Implications for Kratom?

 Alarmingly, certain formulations bypass first-pass metabolism, enhancing bioavailability.
-Normally, 7-Hydroxymitragynine converts into mitragynine up to 45% in human liver microsomes over a two-hour incubation period.
+Decomposition of mitragynine and formation of 7-OH in liver microsomes was quantified by LC-MS/MS.

 Misrepresentation of 7-OH as Kratom Products